 - size of the business (for example, turnover, number of clients and number of relevant staff)

 - the types of BAS services being offered

 - number of qualified and experienced staff

-- any conditions imposed on the entity’s registration based on the qualifications and experience of its personnel.
+- any conditions we may have imposed on the entity’s registration based on the qualifications and experience of its personnel.

-To avoid a potential breach of the Code, registered agents must not disclose any information relating to a client's affairs to a third party without the client’s permission unless there is a legal duty to do so.
-Agents should also ensure that any services provided to clients in Australia from a location outside this country are provided competently, just as must occur within Australia.
+To avoid a potential breach of the Code, you must not disclose any information relating to a client's affairs to a third party without the client’s permission unless there is a legal duty to do so.
+You should also ensure that any services provided to clients in Australia from a location outside this country are provided competently, just as must occur within Australia.

 For more information refer to: